Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 4. Maximize Efficiency.

 The past several four years of economic uncertainty have caused many organizations to downsize.
 Now that markets are expanding again, businesses are being confronted with the daunting task of trying to do less with more—like driving 20 percent more revenue with 20 percent fewer people.
 You must harmonize your resources with your level of demand.
+That is to say, if you have a smaller workforce, don’t push your employees to their breaking point to reach an unattainable goal – scale your expectations.
+You want to maximize efficiency within your organization while also giving your team the support they need to thrive.
+That way, you avoid burnout and receive outstanding results.

 5. Go Global.

 It seems that almost overnight, the world has evolved into one giant market.
 There are of course challenges to branching out internationally (like training, evaluating and managing sales teams between continents) but the benefits can far outweigh the costs.
 Through managed expansions or channel partner relationships, your business can find massive demand in any corner of the globe.
+One way to feel more involved with global operations is by hiring local market industry experts to work with you in-house.
+These team leads can then communicate with your business’ representatives all around the globe in their native language, and report back to you with results.

 “Tony Robbins is the ‘ultimate coach’ for that special breed of men and women who will never settle for anything less than they can be.” —Pat Riley, Hall of Fame NBA Coach